 Some such conceptual approach is common and sensible.
 It is important for students to learn something about the history, doctrine, and analytical approaches regarding the various distinct clauses of the Fourteenth Amendment, to read the important cases and understand the arguments the Court found convincing and those it rejected.
 And it is impossible to begin to understand the Fourteenth Amendment without studying its principal clauses.

-Goldstein, Joel K., TEACHING THE TRANSFORMATIVE FOURTEENTH AMENDMENT (December 6, 2018).
+Goldstein, Joel K., Teaching the Tranformative Fourteenth Amendment.
 Saint Louis University Law Journal, vol. 62, no. 581, 2018.
 Reprinted with permission of the Saint Louis University Law Journal © 20__ and/or 19__ St. Louis University School of Law, St. Louis, Missouri.